MicrosoftDocs/windows-itpro-docs/windows/manage/appv-auto-batch-sequencing.md

 - Using the user-interface provided by the App-V Sequencer

+Starting with Windows 10, version 1703, running the New-BatchAppVSequencerPackages cmdlet or the App-V Sequencer interface captures and stores all of your customizations as an App-V project template.
+If you later want to make changes to this package, your customizations are automatically loaded from this template file.

 >[!NOTE]
-If you're trying to update multiple apps at the same time, see the [Automatically update multiple apps at the same time using Microsoft Application Virtualization Sequencer (App-V Sequencer)](appv-auto-batch-updating.md) topic.
+>If you're trying to update multiple apps at the same time, see the [Automatically update multiple apps at the same time using Microsoft Application Virtualization Sequencer (App-V Sequencer)](appv-auto-batch-updating.md) topic.

 ### Sequence multiple apps by using a PowerShell cmdlet
 Sequencing multiple apps at the same time requires that you create a **ConfigFile** with info related to each round of sequencing.
 This file is then used by the cmdlet to start the VM at a "clean" checkpoint, to copy the installer from the Host device to the VM, and then to start the App-V Sequencer to monitor your specified app installations.